Updated February 12, 2021 - Coronavirus

 If the Policy was purchased on or before January 21, 2020, Trip cancellation or Trip interruption benefits may be available to cover expenses if the Policyholder is physically quarantined while traveling.

 If I am travelling to a US State that has implemented that inbound travelers are required to self quarantine for 14 days or the duration of my visit, whichever is shorter, do I have coverage?

 If you depart on the trip and once you get there, you are quarantined, you may have coverage under Trip Interruption or under Travel Hazard if your trip delay is caused by or resulted from such an order, provided you purchased your policy prior to March 21st, 2020.

 If my state or my trip destination has implemented a “shelter in place” or a “stay at home” order, is that considered quarantine?
 And am I covered?

 There are no benefits under the policy for shelter in place or stay at home orders issued as they are not considered quarantines as defined by the CDC or the Code of Federal Regulations.
 These orders are intended to prevent further spread of COVID-19 in a community.
-Unlike quarantines that completely prohibit the movement of individuals, there are many exceptions provided under these orders that permit people to leave their homes for essential activities including (but not limited to) seeing a doctor for medical care, grocery shopping, pick up carry-out from restaurants, and outdoor exercising like biking or jogging – while practicing social distancing.
+Unlike quarantines that completely prevent any interaction with other individuals, there are many exceptions provided under these orders that permit people to leave their homes for essential activities including (but not limited to) seeing a doctor for medical care, grocery shopping, pick up carry-out from restaurants, and outdoor exercising like biking or jogging – while practicing social distancing.
 Furthermore, these circumstances do not require individuals to have been exposed to the virus and therefore required to be quarantined.

 I am traveling internationally and I’m told that upon arriving at my destination I will be quarantined.
 Therefore I wish to cancel my trip.
 Am I covered?